From Meta-Thought to Execution: Cognitively Aligned Post-Training for Generalizable and Reliable LLM Reasoning

 \subsection{Human Cognitive Processes in Problem-Solving}

-A fundamental characteristic of human intelligence is the ability to abstract: extracting general principles from experience and applying them to novel situations~\cite{structure_mapping, abstract_rule}.
-Cognitive science research has established that human problem-solving naturally decomposes into two distinct stages~\cite{schema_induction,transfer_of_cognitive_skill}: first, acquiring abstract, transferable problem-solving strategies~\cite{categorization_representation}; second, adapting these strategies to execute solutions for specific instances.
+A hallmark of human intelligence is abstraction: extracting general principles from experience and applying them to new situations~\citep{structure_mapping,abstract_rule}.
+Cognitive science consistently describes problem-solving as a two-stage process—first acquiring abstract, transferable strategies, then adapting them to specific instances~\citep{schema_induction,transfer_of_cognitive_skill,categorization_representation}.
+Neuroscience supports this view: the prefrontal cortex implements meta-learning over abstract task structures~\citep{meta_learning_system}, and humans generalize rapidly by recombining compositional primitives~\citep{compositional_generalization,analogical_mapping}.
+Current LLM post-training, by contrast, optimizes complete reasoning trajectories as monolithic units.
+Our approach aligns post-training with this decomposed structure of human problem-solving.

-Neuroscience evidence supports this cognitive architecture.
-Studies show that prefrontal cortex implements meta-learning mechanisms that extract abstract task structures~\cite{meta_learning_system}, while humans achieve rapid generalization through abstract compositional representations that enable flexible recombination of learned primitives~\cite{compositional_generalization}.
-This enables recognition of structural similarities across problems and transfer of solution strategies~\cite{analogical_mapping}.
-This two-stage cognitive process-acquiring transferable strategies and adapting them to specific contexts—stands in stark contrast to current LLM post-training paradigms which optimize complete reasoning trajectories as units.
-Bridging this gap requires reconceptualizing post-training to align with the decomposed nature of human problem-solving, which forms the foundation of our approach.